MARC Train: Public takeover

-In the mid-20th century, passenger rail service declined owing to a variety of factorsparticularly the advent of the automobileeven while commuting between suburban locations and urban business districts remained common.
+In the mid-20th century, passenger rail service declined owing to a variety of factors, particularly the advent of the automobile, even as commuting between suburban locations and urban business districts remained common.
 In 1968, the PRR folded into Penn Central, which took over its passenger operations.
 On May 1, 1971, Amtrak took over most intercity passenger service in the United States, including some of Penn Central's former routes.
 The B&O and Penn Central continued to operate their Washington–Baltimore and Washington–Brunswick commuter routes without subsidies.

-Amtrak initially operated (with federal subsidy) the Washington–Parkersburg West Virginian (later renamed Potomac Turbo then Potomac Special).
+Amtrak initially operated the Washington–Parkersburg West Virginian, later renamed Potomac Special.
 The Potomac Special was cut back to a 146 mile commuter-based Washington–Cumberland trip, the Blue Ridge, on May 7, 1973.
 In early 1974, the B&O threatened to discontinue its remaining unsubsidized commuter services, citing heavy losses.
 On March 1, 1974, the Maryland Department of Transportation (MDOT) began a 50% subsidy of the B&O's Washington–Brunswick and Washington–Baltimore service – the first state-sponsored commuter rail service to Washington.
 In 1975, the state signed an operating agreement with the B&O, under which the state provided rolling stock and reimbursed the railroad for all operating losses.
 On October 31, 1976, Amtrak introduced the Washington–Cincinnati Shenandoah and cut the Blue Ridge to a 73 mile Washington–Martinsburg trip.
 In the late 1970s, West Virginia began to fund the B&O shuttles between Brunswick and Martinsburg; the shuttles were soon incorporated as extensions of Brunswick service in order to secure Urban Mass Transportation Administration subsidies.
 In December 1981, MDOT purchased 22 ex-PRR coaches for use on B&O lines.
 The Maryland State Railroad Administration (SRA) was established in 1986 to administer contracts, procure rolling stock, and oversee short line railroads in the state.

 Conrail took over the unsubsidized ex-PRR Baltimore–Washington service from Penn Central at its creation on April 1, 1976.
 MDOT began subsidizing that service after Conrail threatened to discontinue service on April 1, 1977.
 Prior to 1978, most ex-PRR Baltimore–Washington service was operated by aging MP54 electric multiple units, most dating back to the line's 1933 electrification.
 In 1978, Amtrak and the City of Baltimore negotiated with the New Jersey Department of Transportation to lease a number of new Arrow railcars to replace the MP54s.
 With funding from Pennsylvania and Maryland, Amtrak used some of the cars to initiate a Philadelphia–Washington commuter trip, the Chesapeake, on April 30, 1978.
 The Chesapeake stopped at some local stations but fewer than the Conrail service; it provided commuter service from north of Baltimore for the first time since the 1960s.